 History

 Some describe the castle as a laboratory where you can experiment and be involved.
 I agree with that description, because walking into the castle was like walking into another world where you can touch, explore and connect with your senses.
 I have been to science museums in the States.
-The difference is that this one is more homemade and has the ‘think outside of the box’ mentality.
+The difference is that this one is more homemade and has a strong ‘think outside of the box’ mentality.

 Things to do Outside